The singularities of Selberg- and Dotsenko-Fateev-like integrals: Explicit coordinates on

 Next, we blow up the facet of $[[0,1)^3;\{x,y,z=0\};\{y,z=0\}]$ corresponding to the $y$-axis.
 Because the previous blowup was located away from the facet being blown up now, we can use the sum

 of the bdfs of the adjacent faces in $[[0,1)^3;\{x,y,z=0\}]$ as a bdf of the front face of the current blowup rather than

-which would be the prescription in the introduction \S\ref{sec:geometry}.
+which would be the prescription in \S\ref{sec:geometry}.
 The choices in \cref{eq:misc_hu4}, \cref{eq:misc_hu3} are equivalent, in the sense that their quotient is a smooth, nonvanishing function on $[[0,1)^3;\{x,y,z=0\};\{y,z=0\};\{x,z=0\}]$.
-Given that \cref{eq:misc_hu4} serves as a bdf of the front face, the quotient
+Given that \cref{eq:misc_hu4} serves as a bdf of the front face of the latest blowup, the quotient

 serves as a bdf in $[[0,1)^3;\{x,y,z=0\};\{y,z=0\};\{x,z=0\}]$ for the lift of the $yz$-plane, and